DaveTheCredible/David-McGee.xyz/content/Humor/yh/yh.md

 "Your honor, I am innocent by reason of insanity.
 You would be too if you had to live with him."

-"But your honor, I only purchased those five hundred pounds of fertilizer because it tastes so damn good!"
+"Your honor, I won't pretend I didn't buy five hundred pounds of fertilizer.
+But you've gotta believe me, it was only because the stuff tastes so damn good!"

 "Your honor, I assure you I was only driving one way."